 The archive.org website and the openlibrary.org website have digital versions of the 1944 Report concerning the Cocoanut Grove fire, November 28, 1942 by City of Boston Fire Commissioner William Arthur Reilly.
 You can read online or download the report in pdf format and other text formats.
 The 64 page report includes many photos.
 Go to:

-Jim Tipton's Find A Grave site has info and photos of the Memorial to the victims of the Cocoanut Grove fire, and included is a photo of the nightclub as well as a shot of Buck Jones with a young fan just prior to the disaster: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=6532185
+Jim Tipton's Find A Grave site has info and photos of the Memorial to the victims of the Cocoanut Grove fire, and included are photos of the nightclub: http://www.findagrave.com/cgi-bin/fg.cgi?page=gr&GRid=6532185

 The celebrateboston.com website has a page on the fire which includes a current photo of the location as well as the Memorial placque: http://www.celebrateboston.com/disasters/fires/cocoanutgrovefire.htm